-In short, the IVR is a series of menus and basic operations your callers are provided upon dialing your toll free numbers.
-Often, the IVR is able to collect information about your customers’ needs and help direct their calls to the proper agents.
+Some may consider IVR (Interactive Voice Response) systems yesterday’s technology, but it is far from obsolete.
+The IVR is a series of menus and basic operations your callers are provided upon dialing your toll free numbers.
+Often, the IVR is able to collect information about your customers needs and help direct their calls to the proper agents.

 The IVR has historically been (and continues to be) relevant to your business in that it can increase efficiency and reduce operating cost within a customer engagement center.
-It does this by reducing overall call volume to agents through self-service options, and by lowering transfers through “exit reason” routing to deliver the call to the properly skilled representatives.
+It does this by reducing overall call volume to agents through self-service options, and by lowering transfers through exit reason routing to deliver the call to the properly skilled representatives.
 Not all consumers have adopted the internet or mobile devices as their preferred service channel.
 IVRs will continue to be appropriate front end treatment for this large demographic of consumers who still prefer service over the phone.

 24/7 Customer, Inc. found that 37% of consumers who ended a business relationship did so out of exasperation with the IVR.
-These figures along with the growing trend of “talk to a live agent” ads indicate mounting pressure for IVR technology to be dynamic and personalized to capture callers’ interests and attention.
-For example, the IVR system of a banking institution might provide the same greeting and options for a middle-aged business owner as it does a sixteen-year-old high school student opening her first checking account.
-This is not an effective service strategy for any brand.
+These figures along with the growing trend of talking to a live agent indicates the mounting pressure for IVR technology to be dynamic and personalized to capture caller’s interests and attention.
+You wouldn’t want a bank to provide the same greeting and options for a middle-aged business owner as it does a sixteen-year-old high school student opening her first checking account.

-Customer journey reporting and analytics leverage terabytes of customer data to refine current and future interactions in IVR systems and other service touch points.
-These solutions provide the context agents and service systems need to anticipate customer needs, proactively cross sell and ultimately drive brand loyalty.
+Customer journey reporting and analytics leverage terabytes of customer data to refine current and future interactions in IVR systems and other service touchpoints.
+These solutions provide the context agents and service systems need to anticipate customer needs, proactively cross-sell, and ultimately drive brand loyalty.

 Businesses can maintain their competitive edge by combining their journey knowledge with customer journey reporting and analytics.
 It’s not enough to look at the IVR in a vacuum and see what prompts are chosen.
 In our example, customer journey analytics helped the IVR systems anticipate which menu options or welcome messaging would be most useful to John.
-It’s likely he would be a good candidate for retirement planning services and the bank’s small business credit card while Jane, a high school student, might be interested in opening a savings account or financial services for college students.
+He would likely be a good candidate for retirement planning services and the bank’s small business credit card while Jane, a high school student, might be interested in opening a savings account or financial services for college students.

-From the engagement center perspective, a dramatic shift in channel flow indicates certain issues – perhaps there is a faulty IVR prompt and customers are dropping off.
+From the engagement center perspective, a dramatic shift in channel flow indicates certain issues perhaps there is a faulty IVR prompt and customers are dropping off.
 This would trigger a traffic spike in another channel, such as email.
-Real-time knowledge of this spike can initiate more timely resolution.
-In another instance, if there is a high rate of customers escalating from the IVR system to a call with a live agent, it could indicate that IVR menu options that are confusing and need to be reconfigured.
+Real-time knowledge of this spike can initiate a more timely resolution.
+In another instance, if there is a high rate of customers escalating from the IVR system to a call with a live agent, it could indicate that IVR menu options are confusing and need to be reconfigured.

 Without customer journey solutions, businesses miss countless opportunities to turn IVR technology into a user-friendly channel and effective marketing platform.
 Effortless service in a personalized and efficient IVR system engages customers and makes them feel like their needs are understood.
 Receptive of these efforts and appreciative of them, a Rosetta Study found that these engaged customers are seven times more likely to respond to promotional offers and six times more likely to believe the brand is worth more than they pay for it.